codesnerd/teaching-git/README.md

 1. Fork this very repo.
 2. Clone it on your local machine.
+3. Create a new branch <Your_Name>.
-3. Edit README, add a new line and write, "<Your_Name>: I did it!".
+4. Edit README, add a new line and write, "<Your_Name>: I did it!".
-4. Commit the changes to your local repo.
+5. Commit the changes to your local repo.
-5. Push the code to your remote repo (the forked one).
+6. Push the code to your remote repo (the forked one).
-6. Send a pull request to me so I can accept your changes in this original repo.
+7. Send a pull request to me so I can accept your changes in this original repo.

 ---
 **Note:**